nightblade9/godot-nvda-integration/README.md

 - Move this directory so it's a subdirectory of `godot-cpp`
 - From the root directory of this project, run `scons`
 - Wait.
 A long, long time.

+This should regenerate some of the files in `demo\bin`, such as `demo\bin\libgnvda.windows.template_debug.x86_64.dll`.

+Run the demo project in `demo`.
+It should Just Work :tm:

+Note that any signature changes to the `src` directory's files (e.g. new method, new class, change method signature) requires you to re-run `scons` and restart the Godot editor.